waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Paras (Bug/Grass): 4x weak to Fire/Flying.

 ## 3. Puzzle Solutions & Mechanics
 *   **Mt.
-Moon Fossil Puzzle (SOLVED):** After defeating the Super Nerd at (25, 32), stand on the tile between the two fossils at (25, 30) and interact with one.
-After confirming the choice, the Super Nerd disappears, revealing the exit ladder at (25, 32).
+Moon Fossil Puzzle (IN PROGRESS):** After defeating the Super Nerd at (25, 32) and choosing a fossil, the fossils disappear but the Nerd remains, blocking the path south.
+Current hypothesis: leaving and re-entering the area may trigger the next step.

 ## 4. Fossil Choice Analysis (Mt.
 Moon)
 *   **Agent Recommendation:** Helix Fossil (Omanyte).